-I know you are here to find how to install incompatible apps on android in 2021, we have prepared a guide to do the same but let’s understand the problem first.
+I know you are here to find how to install incompatible apps on android, we have prepared a guide to do the same but let’s understand the problem first.

 Why can’t I install certain Android Apps?